ngavu2004/MERN-todolist/README.md

 # MERN Todo List

-A simple todo list application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) - perfect for a 1-hour workshop!
+A simple todo list application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a note for ASU Women in Computer Science (WiCs) Careers & TIPS workshop.
+If you have any problem setting up this project, please reach out to me through WiCs discord, username: imatiramisuhunter.
+Or my email: thiquynh@asu.edu

 ## Features